Escobar rallies Mets past Marlins in 10, back into 1st alone

 After this weekend, New York finishes the regular season with three home games against Washington, while the Braves play at Miami.

-Escobar hit a two-run homer in the seventh and tied it on a two-run single with two outs in the eighth.
-Both those big hits came right-handed, but the switch-hitter was batting from the left side when his RBI single off Dylan Floro (1-3) in the 10th scored automatic runner Francisco Lindor from second.

-Drew Smith (3-3) struck out two in a hitless inning for the win.
+Smith (3-3) struck out two in a perfect 10th and New York improved to 10-2 in extra innings this season.

-Miami starter Jesús Luzardo mowed down the Mets for six innings, striking out Pete Alonso three times and taking a two-hit shutout into the seventh.

-But then Jeff McNeil led off with a single and Escobar chased the left-hander with a drive to left field that gave him his fifth career 20-homer season.

 Alonso raised both arms after sliding headfirst across home plate, and a fired-up Escobar pumped his fist and pounded his chest in excitement as he shouted toward the Mets’ dugout.